 1. Higher and More Consistent Wind Speeds

-One of the biggest benefits in the offshore wind turbine pros and cons debate is stronger wind availability.
+One of the biggest benefits of the offshore wind turbine pros and cons debate is stronger wind availability.

 -